-The first X-MEN movie was more than fans had hoped,
+The first X-MEN movie was more than fans had hoped, but less than what should have been.
+The X-MEN comic is positively epic.
+The movies have not been. |

 Don't get me wrong--I enjoyed the X-MEN movies.
 All of them.
 Well, almost all of them (COUGHx-menoriginswolverineCOUGH).
 I was overjoyed when the first X-MEN got so much right.
 I was still disappointed in how much it got wrong, though.
 I mean, come on, it's me--I've read the X-MEN comics.
 Sometimes I wonder if everyone who made that first X-MEN movie had.
 As far as I can tell, all they did was read the X-MEN issue of WHO'S WHO IN THE MARVEL UNIVERSE and then just stuck in the more popular characters.
 Which was great, all told.
 That was more than I was expecting, to be honest.